Sometimes (Britney Spears song): Commercial performance

 "Sometimes" achieved commercial success worldwide.
 The song reached number one in Belgium (Flanders), Netherlands and New Zealand, and was certified Gold in the latter by the Recording Industry Association of New Zealand (RIANZ), for selling more than 7,500 physical units of the single.
 It also peaked at number two in Australia, where it was later certified Platinum by the Australian Recording Industry Association (ARIA), after shipping over 70,000 units, and number four in Finland and Sweden, while reaching the top ten on other five music charts.
 "Sometimes" was also successful in the United Kingdom.
 It entered and peaked at number three on the UK Singles Chart on June 26, 1999.
-According to the Official Charts Company, "Sometimes" is Spears' third best-selling single in the United Kingdom, with sales over 456,000 physical units.
+According to the Official Charts Company, "Sometimes" is Spears' seventh best-selling single in the United Kingdom, with sales over 456,000 physical units.
 In the United States, the song peaked at number 21 on the Billboard Hot 100 on the week of July 24, 1999, while reaching number 11 and 29 on the Adult Contemporary and Adult Pop Songs charts, respectively.
 Even though the song enjoyed heavy airplay, it was not available physically to spur album sales.
 It also managed to peak at number six on the Mainstream Top 40 chart.
 "Sometimes" was also certified Gold by the Syndicat National de l'Édition Phonographique (SNEP), for sales over 250,000 units of the single in France, where it peaked at number 13.